Rice Park

 Where Community Happens

 Rice Park wears many hats throughout the year.
 On weekdays, you'll spot office workers cutting through on their commute or enjoying lunch on a bench.
-When winter arrives, the park transforms for the Saint Paul Winter Carnival, with impressive ice sculptures and trees dressed in twinkling lights.
-The holiday season brings a spectacular Christmas tree display that lights up the December darkness.
+When winter arrives, the park transforms for the Saint Paul Winter Carnival, one of the festival's official venues.
+In certain years the festivities include the construction of a large ice palace in or near the park - a spectacle that draws people from across the region.
+The holiday season also brings a Christmas tree display that lights up the December darkness.

 Come summer, the space hosts outdoor concerts (often with food trucks serving up local fare) and provides a peaceful spot to escape the concrete jungle.
 In winter, Friday evenings bring outdoor skating events that draw folks from all over the Twin Cities.